michaelbukachi/flask_starter/README.md

 2. While organizing your models be careful while using the `orgranize imports` feature available in text editors and IDEs it can affect how your models are loaded(i.e relationships) thus prevent your app from starting.
 3. While testing your endpoints start with **negative vibes first**.
 Basically, start testing for non 200/201 responses first
-4. Any method/function/class in the `utils` package should depend on anything local outside the utils package.
-In fact, dependencies should be passed in as parameters.
+4. Any method/function/class in the `utils` package should not depend on anything outside the utils package (Scope of your code.
+They can depend on libraries).
+5. Make use of Flask extensions.
+They save a lot of time!
+[Here](http://flask.pocoo.org/extensions/) is a good place to start. should be passed in as parameters.
 It helps prevent cyclic dependencies

 **Further References:**